Wayne C. Booth: The Rhetoric of Fiction

 In The Rhetoric of Fiction Booth coined the term "unreliable narrator".

 Booth also spent several chapters—which include numerous references to and citations from widely recognized works of fiction—describing the various effects that implied authors achieve along the various lines of interest that he identifies, and the pitfalls they fall into, depending upon whether the implied author provides commentary, and upon the degree to which a story's narrator is reliable or unreliable, personal or impersonal.

 Booth detailed three "Types of Literary Interest" that are "available for technical manipulation in fiction":(1) Intellectual or cognitive: We have, or can be made to have, strong intellectual curiosity about "the facts," the true interpretation, the true reasons, the true origins, the true motives, or the truth about life itself.
 (2) Qualitative: We have, or can be made to have, a strong desire to see any pattern or form completed, or to experience a further development of qualities of any kind.
 We might call this kind "aesthetic," if to do so did not suggest that a literary form using this interest was necessarily of more artistic value than one based on other interests.
 (3) Practical: We have, or can be made to have, a strong desire for the success or failure of those we love or hate, admire or detest; or we can be made to hope for or fear a change in the quality of a character.
 We might call this kind "human," if to do so did not imply that 1 and 2 were somehow less than human.In the 1983 edition of The Rhetoric of Fiction, which included a lengthy addendum to the original 1961 edition, Booth outlined various identities taken on by both authors and readers: The Flesh-and Blood Author, the Implied Author, the Teller of This Tale, the Career Author, and the "Public Myth"; and, the Flesh-and-Blood Re-Creator of Many Stories, the Postulated Reader, the Credulous Listener, the Career Reader, and the Public Myth about the "Reading Public."

+The Rhetoric of Rhetoric

+In this book Booth examines Rhetoric arguing that we can not, or more properly ought not to, have rhetoric without ethics.
+A neologism he produces is rhetrickery.
+A term he uses to cover the whole range of shoddy, dishonest communicative arts producing misunderstanding - along with other harmful results.
+The arts of making the worse seem the better cause.